amf-paulinho/scriptdrop/README.md

 - [ ] Add Some filters availability to facilitate users life

 - [ ] Improve the Order Workflow and Status Management.
+There are some gaps that need to be addressed

 - [ ] UI Data Formatting